ChiragSehra/quartz/content/_index.md

 ---
-title: 🪴 Second Brain - Chirag Sehra
+title: 🪴 Logger - Chirag Sehra
 enableToc: true
 ---

 Hey, there 👋.
 My name is **Chirag Sehra** and this is where I keep my notes.

 I am a **Indie hacker**/**Data Engineer**, who ♥'s currently working as a hacker to build prototypes across for research and innovation teams around GenAI.